Quantum cohomology and toric minimal model programs: Quantum Kirwan surjectivity for toric orbifolds

 Thus $D_0 \kappa_X^G$ is surjective and we obtain a presentation

 See Coates-Lee-Corti-Tseng \cite{coates:wps} and Mann \cite{mann:wps} for more on the quantum cohomology of weighted projective spaces. \end{enumerate} \end{example}

 \begin{remark} {\rm (Generation by divisor classes)} In particular, our version of quantum Kirwan surjectivity implies that $QH(X \qu G)$ is generated by the ``divisor classes'' $D_\omega \kappa_X^G (\mu_i)$.
-Note that this is the case even if $X \qu G$ has no divisors, for example, when $X \qu G$ is the stack point $\P(2)$ then $QH(X \qu G)$ is just the group ring of $\Z_2$.
-In this case, the degree two classes exist only because we work over the larger Novikov ring $\Lambda_X^G$. \end{remark}
+Note that this is the case even if $X \qu G$ has no divisors, for example, when $X \qu G$ is the stacky half-point $\P(2)$ then $QH(X \qu G) \cong \Lambda[\Z_2]$ is the group ring of $\Z_2$.
+These ``divisor classes'' are degree two only when working over the larger Novikov ring $\Lambda_X^G$ to achieve a $\Z$-grading. \end{remark}